 “A voice said, ‘Jesus, who is seated upon the throne, has so loved man that He gave His life a sacrifice to redeem him from the power of Satan, and to exalt him to His throne.
 He who is above all powers, He who has the greatest influence in heaven and in earth, He to whom every soul is indebted for every favor he has received, was meek and lowly in disposition, holy, harmless, and undefiled in life.

-“’He was obedient to all His Father’s commandments.
+“‘He was obedient to all His Father’s commandments.
 Wickedness has filled the earth.
 It is defiled under the inhabitants thereof.
 The high places of the powers of earth have been polluted with corruption and base idolatries, but the time has come when righteousness shall receive the palm of victory and triumph.
 Those who were accounted by the world as weak and unworthy, those who were defenseless against the cruelty of men, shall be crowned conquerors and more than conquerors.’
 [Rev. 7:9-17, quoted.]”
-(21MR 326; underlining supplied) Read the following paragraphs where “They have come out of great tribulation” and Rev.7:10 is again quoted, to assure yourself that the “great multitude” does indeed, share that experience with the 144,000.
+(Manuscript Releases by E.G. White, Vol. 21, pate 326, underlining supplied) Read the following paragraphs where “They have come out of great tribulation” and Revelation 7:10 is again quoted, to assure yourself that the “great multitude” does, indeed, share that experience with the 144,000.

-Word to the Little Flock, page 14 (brackets supplied)
+Word to the Little Flock by E.G. White, page 15, (brackets supplied)

-Remember in chapter 14, the “angel” of verse 15 represents the saints on earth and the other “angel who “came out from the altar” in verse 18 which is on earth, represents Jesus, the “Son of man” in verse 14, who, we can assume, just left the “temple,” but is not called an “angel.”
+Remember in chapter 14, the “angel” (Verse 15) represents the saints on earth and the other “angel who “came out from the altar” (Verse 18), represents Jesus, the “Son of man” (Verse 14), who, we can assume, just left the “temple” in heaven, but is not called an “angel.”

 see Revelation 4:9.
 Although I added the word “temple,” go back and restudy verse 1 where “a door was opened in heaven” which must be the entrance into the heavenly sanctuary.